trendlabs/TrendMicro-CloudOne-POC/README.md

 ```
 - an AWS Account
 - Cloud One free trial (better to register new one to avoid unexpected things - https://cloudone.trendmicro.com/_workload_iframe/SignIn.screen# )
-- a valid Deep Security Smart Check Activation Code
+- a valid Deep Security API Key
-- At the time of this document (june2021), C1-network security requires a Cross Account Role with a policy name *NetworkSecurityPolicy*.
+- At the time of this document (Aug2021), C1-network security requires a Cross Account Role with a policy name *NetworkSecurityPolicy*.
 This policy name is kind of "hard-code", we could not change its name.
 So if you have an existing IAM Policy named *NetworkSecurityPolicy* then you will have to **rename that existing policy prior to execution of this terraform**.
 Otherwise it will fail to provision properly.

 ### Let's start
 - Review and update values in terraform.tfvars-example to match your environment
 - Save as new file, name it: terraform.tfvars
-- Review all others settings in variables.tf and change if neccessary
+- Review all others settings in variables.tf and change if neccessary (recommended to leave all as is if possible)
 - When you are ready, open terminal and run below commands:
 ```
   $ git clone https://github.com/trendlabs/TrendMicro-CloudOne-POC.git